Milton Maxwell

 Surfaces comparables and analogs.

-Across thousands of companies and decades of filings, finding the right historical reference, the right precedent for a margin trajectory, a regulatory event, a competitive dynamic, used to be a senior-analyst skill.
+Across thousands of companies and decades of filings, finding the right precedent used to be a senior-analyst skill: the historical analog for a margin trajectory, a regulatory event, a competitive dynamic.
 AI makes it routine.

 4. 04